mohsinka/NRGridView/README.md

 ![image](https://github.com/ldesroziers/NRGridView/blob/master/NRGridViewSampleApp/Screenshots/Vertical-Landscape.png?raw=true)
 ![image](https://github.com/ldesroziers/NRGridView/blob/master/NRGridViewSampleApp/Screenshots/Horizontal-Landscape.png?raw=true)

-If you got any suggestions, or if you need more UITableView-like methods, do not hesitate to email me at l.desroziers@novediagroup.com
+If you got any suggestions, or if you need more UITableView-like methods, do not hesitate to email me via github

 ##Latest Changelog